jedpeek/sinatra-movie-watchlist-app/spec.md

  [x] Include user input validations - a movie form will not submit unless all forms are filled out.

- [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
+ [x] Display validation failures to user with error message (example form URL e.g. /posts/new) - added success banner when new movie is succesfully created.
+Added required fields to all fields when creating a movie so the form will not submit unless all fields are filled out.

  [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code-  yes